Pembert0n/autolandlordcrm/README.md

-# ALC - Auto Landlord Crm
+# ALC - Auto Landlord CRM
 CRM Software to automate latters, have checklists and add notes